ClusterHQ/flocker/docs/install/install-node.rst

    .. task:: install_flocker ubuntu-14.04
       :prompt: [root@ubuntu]#

+#. **Install the** ``clusterhq-flocker-docker-plugin`` **package:**

+   At this point you can choose to install the Flocker plugin for Docker.
+   Run the following command as root on the target node:

+   .. prompt:: bash [root@ubuntu]#

+      apt-get install -y clusterhq-flocker-docker-plugin

+..
+XXX FLOC-3454 to create a task directive for installing the plugin

-#. **Repeat steps 1 and 2 on all other nodes:**
+#. **Repeat the previous steps for all other nodes:**

-   Log into your other nodes as root, and then run step 2 until all the nodes in your cluster have installed the ``clusterhq-flocker-node`` package.
+   Log into your other nodes as root, and then complete step 2 and 3 until all the nodes in your cluster have installed the ``clusterhq-flocker-node`` and the optional ``clusterhq-flocker-docker-plugin`` package.

 .. note:: Flocker's container management features depend on Docker.
           You will need to make sure `Docker (at least 1.8) is installed`_ and running.